Jury convicts Manchester minister of sexually assaulting boy

 Nichols told a very different story.
 He said the boy didn't know how to take a shower and his mother asked if Nichols could show him how — a claim she denied in later testimony.

-Nichols said the boy's problem was that he felt as if he was drowning when water went in his face.
-Nichols said he told the boy not to get the water in his face, just to let it run on his body and to wash his face.
+Nichols said the boy felt as if he was drowning when water went in his face.
+He said he told the boy not to get the water in his face, just to let it run on his body and to wash his face.

-He and his wife both testified that the boy never slept with them — and his wife added that she and her husband slept together on every night of the visit.
+He and his wife, Tamara both testified that the boy never slept with them — and his wife added that she and her husband slept together on every night of the visit.

 For updates on Glastonbury, and recent crime and courts coverage in North-Central Connecticut, follow Alex Wood on Twitter: @AlexWoodJI1, Facebook: Alex Wood, and Instagram: @AlexWoodJI.